hoomberto/overlook-hotel/README.md

 Site features an about page that gives brief description of hotel<br>
 ![alt text](https://media.giphy.com/media/wR91wq3x45c5wj10H2/giphy.gif "About Page demo")

-Manager can login and access manager dashboard that shows a list of all users, the current day's bookings, and occupancy percentage<br>
+- Manager can login and access manager dashboard that shows a list of all users, the current day's bookings, and occupancy percentage
-Manager can search for user by name and POST bookings for user for a selected date<br>
+- Manager can search for user by name and POST bookings for user for a selected date
-Booking a room for a user will update all analytics on dashboard<br>
+- Booking a room for a user will update all analytics on dashboard<br>
 ![alt text](https://media.giphy.com/media/O5LZjGn18rMwh66Tib/giphy.gif "Manager dashboard demo")

 Manager can DELETE bookings, which updates all analytics on dashboard<br>